mdeliw/md/JavaConcurrency.md

 ### Monitor

+Each object  in Java is **associated** with a **monitor**, which a thread can lock or unlock.
+Every object, in addition to having an associated monitor, has an associated **wait set**.
+When an object is first created, its wait set is empty.
+Elementary actions that add threads to and remove threads from wait sets are atomic. **Wait sets** are manipulated through the methods `Object.wait`, `Object.notify`, and `Object.notifyAll`.

+Only **one thread** at a time may **hold** a **lock** on a **monitor**.
+Any other threads attempting to lock that monitor are blocked until they can obtain a lock on that monitor (i.e remaining threads wait in the Wait Set block of the monitor.
+If the current thread is suspended for some reason, then the thread is moved back to the wait set area and later rescheduled to acquire the critical area).

-Synchronized blocks use `monitor` or intrinsic lock.
+- Synchronized blocks use `monitor` or intrinsic lock or monitor lock.
 The monitor is bound to the object and can have only one thread executing them at the same time.
-Limited to block of lines within a method.
-A thread that owns the object's monitor (for instance, a thread that has entered a *synchronized* section guarded by the object) may call `object.wait()` to temporarily release the monitor and give other threads a chance to acquire the monitor.
+A thread that owns the object's monitor (i.e. thread has entered a *synchronized* section guarded by the object) may call `object.wait()` to temporarily release the monitor and give other threads a chance to acquire the monitor.
+By convention, a thread has to acquire the object’s **monitor lock** before accessing them, and then release the **monitor lock** when it’s done with them.
+A thread is said to own the lock between the time it has acquired the lock and released the lock.
+As long as a thread owns a monitor lock, no other thread can acquire the same lock.
+The other thread will block when it attempts to acquire the lock.

-When another thread that acquired the monitor fulfills the condition, it may call `object.notify()` or `object.notifyAll()` and release the monitor.
+- When another thread that acquired the monitor fulfills the condition, it may call `object.notify()` or `object.notifyAll()` and release the monitor.
 The *notify* method awakes a single thread in the waiting state, and the *notifyAll* method awakes all threads that wait for this monitor, and they all compete for re-acquiring the lock.
+Note that that thread that originally owned the monitor will wait until it can reacquire the monitor.

+- When a thread releases the lock, a happens-before relationship is established between that action and any subsequent acquisition of the same lock.

+- All implicit monitors implement the ***reentrant\*** characteristics.
+Reentrant means that locks are bound to the current thread.
+A thread can safely acquire the same lock multiple times without running into deadlocks.

 ### Semaphores

 Semaphores are signaling mechanism for locking controls.
-Two operations: `wait()` (entering a critical region) and `signal()` (leaving a critical region) allow for a variable value to decrement to 0 or increment.
+Two operations: `wait()` (entering a critical region) and `signal()` (leaving a critical region) allow for a variable value to decrement to 0 in case of wait or increment in case of signal.
 A value of 0 means that a requesting thread is blocked until the value is higher than 0.
-A binary semaphore's max value is 1 and acts like a mutex.
-A counting semaphore's max value is greater than 1 and allows multiple threads access to the resource at the same time.
 Semaphores are exposed to deadlocks, mis-ordered wait/signal, not able to honor priority threads.

+- A **binary** semaphore's max value is 1 and acts like a mutex.
+- A **counting** semaphore's max value is greater than 1 and allows multiple threads access to the resource at the same time.

 ### Mutex

 Mutex is an exclusive lock on object, its acquired and released.
-Other threads can't acquire the object if its locked.
-A mutex is a semaphore with a value of 1.
+A mutex is a binary semaphore.
 A mutex unlike a semaphore offers ownership.
 The thread acquiring the mutex is the only thread that can release the mutex.
-A thread can't unlock a mutex it hasn't locked.This ownership addresses the issues with semaphore.
+This ownership addresses the issues with semaphore.

 ### Java Lock Interface